Code-Institute-Submissions/heli-sa-portfolio1/README.md

 - #### Each page including

-  - At the top right of each pages is a responsive menu for navigate through the all website pages.
+  - At the top right of each pages is a responsive menu for navigate through the all website pages

-  - At the top left is an image of website page name.
+  - At the top left is an image of website page name
-  - All pages have a same header background image.
+  - All pages have a same header background image
     - [Header Image](workspace/portfolio/assets/images/ferry2.jpg)

-  - Footer with responsive social media links.
+  - Footer with responsive social media links

     - [Facebook](https://www.facebook.com/visitestonia/")